 Her obituary isn’t just a goodbye – it’s a call to action.
 Val showed us that one person can make a real difference.
 Let’s honor her by keeping her spirit of community alive.

-Hello, I’m Amelia Eva a dynamic author at TrendOxygen.com, specializing in Tech, Lifestyle, Business, Entertainment, and News.
+Hello, I’m Amelia Eva a dynamic author at TrendOxygen.com, specializing in Tech, Lifestyle, Business, Entertainment, and Sports.
 Passionate about uncovering the latest trends, my articles offer a broad range of topics, delivering insightful and captivating content for readers.

 With an exceptional ability to simplify complex concepts, I make my writing approachable for everyone.
 Follow me on TrendOxygen.com for fresh insights and the latest updates on what’s trending in the world of technology, lifestyle, and beyond.